Explorer

 Symbolism

-Red represents the sun and the savanna, blue represents the Gambia River (which flows through the center of the country), and green represents the land and forests.
-The white stripes represent peace and purity.
+Red represents the sun and the savanna, blue represents the Gambia River (which flows through the center), and green represents the land and forests.
+The white stripes represent peace and unity.

 History

 Adopted on February 18, 1965, the day of independence.
-Designed by Louis Thomasi, it was chosen to represent the country's geography.
+Designed by Louis Thomasi, it was chosen to reflect the country's unique geographical reliance on the Gambia River.

 Construction